 Tapestries are beautiful and add that subtle elegance to your living room; the tapestry is known by the name of ‘Kalaga’ in Myanmar and is one of the most sought after shopping article.
 The art of tapestry weaving dates back to thousands of years.
 Though they can be found nearly everywhere in Myanmar but still, if you want to get the best, then Mandalay is your place.
 You can find loads of unique tapestry designs there and in Yangon and Bogyoke Market with a price range of $5 to $65.
 Traditionally it was only used a tapestry, but its contemporary usage includes tapestry shoulder bags that hold the same traditional sophistication.

 Lacquerware is a famous shopping article of Myanmar and you will find the best quality lacquerware in Bagan, a good thing about them is that you can buy them in various shapes including cups and vases.
 Like sand paintings, creating lacquerware is an arduous task and the finished good is decorated with the scenes from the lives of Buddha.
 As a traditional piece, lacquerware vessel is hand carved, created with terracotta colour and green-pigmented design, however the contemporary pieces are in deep black designed in gold leaf.
 But you need to be careful while selecting them as there are high chances that end up buying a fake piece, the best way to avoid the situation is to ask a local Myanmarine to buy it for you.
-You can also get more information from Shopping in Myanmar Guide.
+You can also get more information from Myanmar Shopping Guide.

 4. Arts and Crafts